 Cobalt is of particular concern because of the widespread exploitation of the people and the mines’ natural environment.
 Cobalt is used for various electronics and is a conflict mineral (or conflict resource).
 A conflict mineral is a natural resource extracted in a conflict zone that is mined and sold to perpetuate the fighting.
 The Democratic Republic of the Congo (DRC) harbors ⅔ of the world’s cobalt.
 Many mines in the DRC are small and unregulated, where child labor is widespread.
 What’s more, the political and ethnic dynamics of the region have resulted in violent armed conflict.
 This conflict is mostly financially supported by the mining and sale of cobalt.
 For every new electronic device we buy, we are, in some way supporting militant groups and child labor.

 In addition to this human cost, there is an environmental cost in creating new electronics.
 Ten tons of carbon dioxide is emitted into the atmosphere to produce 1 ton of laptops.
-By 2040, carbon emissions from the production of electronics will reach 14% of total worldwide emissions.
+By 2040, carbon emissions from electronics production will reach 14% of total worldwide emissions.
 There is 100 times more gold in a ton of mobile devices than in a ton of gold ore.
 Extending the life of electronics or harvesting the resources from them is far more sustainable than the current system.
 Not to mention, it has a more significant economic benefit than throwing them away.

-Laws and Standards
+Data Security Laws and Standards